Creating the Perfect Home Gym

 All of the things I’ve talked about here are great tools to be able to exercise at home when the gym isn’t available.
 Anybody else desperately needing to put together a home gym of your own?
 This is a form of self care for me because my physical health is still an important part of my life, even if I can’t go to the gym.

 What tools do you deem necessary for your home gym?
+How are you creating the perfect home gym?
 Tell me about it in the comments!
 Have you created the perfect gym at home yet?
 Read more about my tips on productivity.